bronzehedwick/chrisdeluca/content/article/practical-internet-security.md

 draft = true
 +++

-Welcome internet traveler, you've found your way to a guide on how to improve your online security.
+Welcome internet traveler, you've found your way to my guide on how to improve your online security.
 Already feel confident in your security abilities?
 Then get lost!
 I don't need that kind of arrogance around here, especially when I'm trying to sound smart.
 The rest of you nice, humble people, read on.

 <!--more-->

+No discussion of security can be complete, so I have focused on the most common threats that the majority of folks will encounter and easy and effective solutions for them.
+However, despite what diet commercials tell us, nothing worthwhile comes without effort.
+If you're serious about improving your security, it will take at the very least some focus and attention.

+## Article Series

 This article is part of a series of posts dealing with internet security and privacy.
 Collect 'em all! :bug: